Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2025_Jeffrey_Cordero.md

 ### Notification System Enhancements

-To provide students with timely and relevant updates, I implemented major enhancements to the platform’s notification system.
-I developed a feature that automatically alerts students via the platform and emails when grades are released ([#10358](https://github.com/Submitty/Submitty/pull/10358)) or when new assignments become available for submission ([#11897](https://github.com/Submitty/Submitty/pull/11897)).
-These notifications are generated by a reliable, hourly cron job that efficiently processes and dispatches all pending messages for active courses throughout the semester.
+To improve student communication, I implemented significant enhancements to the platform’s notification system, including automatically alerting students via in-platform notifications and email when grades are released ([#10358](https://github.com/Submitty/Submitty/pull/10358)) or when new assignments become available ([#11897](https://github.com/Submitty/Submitty/pull/11897)).
+These notifications are delivered by a reliable, hourly cron job that dispatches pending messages across all active courses.

 ```
 [Submitty sample] Grade Released: Grading Homework PDF